-Front-wheel-drive Passports can tow up to 3,500 pounds when properly equipped; all-wheel-drive versions bump that rating up to 5,000 feet.
+Front-wheel-drive Passports can tow up to 3,500 pounds when properly equipped; all-wheel-drive versions bump that rating up to 5,000 pounds.

 The Passport’s best when it’s not overly taxed, loping from trail to trail on paved road.
 It drives well for a tall off-roader and EX-L and higher trim levels use quieter materials to isolate road noise.
 (Touring and Elite go further with acoustic front doors.)